-For more information on VET FEE HELP please ask a Federation Training Customer Service and Support Officer.
+For more information on VET Student Loan please ask a Federation Training Customer Service and Support Officer.

 STUDENT ENTRY PROCEDURE

-Before enrolling a student in a given VFH eligible course Federation Training must determine that the student is academically suited to that course, as per the Institute
+Before enrolling a student in a given VET Student Loans eligible course Federation Training must determine that the student is academically suited to that course,

-- The student’s completion of a Pre-Training Review with a Federation Training trainer/assessor establishes a reasonable belief that the student is academically suited
+- the student’s completion of a Pre-Training Review with a Federation Training trainer/assessor establishes a reasonable belief that the student is academically suited, and

-- the student satisfies any entry requirements for the course, and
+- the student satisfies all entry requirements for the particular course, and

 - the student satisfies one of the following requirements:

-- - they provide a copy of their VCE Certificate to Federation Training, or both
+- they provide a copy of their VCE Certificate to Federation Training; or

-- - the student is assessed as displaying competence at or above Exit Level 3 in the Australian Core Skills Framework (ACSF) by completing the Core Skills Profile for Adults (CSPA) Reading and Numeracy test, and
+- the student is assessed as displaying competence at or above Exit Level 3 in the Australian Core Skills Framework (ACSF) by completing the Core Skills Profile for Adults (CSPA) Reading and Numeracy tests, and

-- - Federation Training reasonably believes that the student displays that competence.
+- Federation Training reasonably believes that the student displays that competence; or

-Your options for paying tuition fees for courses that are eligible for VET FEE-HELP are:
+Your options for paying tuition fees for courses that are eligible for VET STUDENT LOAN are:

 - up-front payment; or

-- Government loan through the VET FEE-HELP scheme including eligibility criteria up to the capped amount:
+- Government loan through the VET STUDENT LOAN scheme including eligibility criteria up to the capped amount:

 - Any materials fees incurred can be paid upfront or a instalment arrangement may be entered into

-You may wish to seek independent financial advice prior to applying for a VET FEE-HELP loan.
+You may wish to seek independent financial advice prior to applying for a VET STUDENT LOAN loan.